jake-bladt/uofi/independentstudy/191122-azuredevops.md

 * Automate build number insertion in web site.
 * Build definition can be kept in source code.
 * Export existing build to YAML
+* ADO multiphase pipelines allow for an integrated CI/CD pipeline, eliminating the need for separate build and deploy pipelines, which require a hand-off between them.